fawda123/NeuralNetTools/README.md

-Four core functions are available to plot (`plot` as additional methods to the generic function), evaluate variable importance (`garson`, `olden`), and conduct a simple sensitivity analysis (`lekprofile`).
+Four core functions are available to plot (`plotnet`), evaluate variable importance (`garson`, `olden`), and conduct a simple sensitivity analysis (`lekprofile`).
 A sample dataset is also provided for use with the examples.
 The functions have S3 methods developed for neural networks from the following packages: [nnet](http://cran.r-project.org/web/packages/nnet/index.html), [neuralnet](http://cran.r-project.org/web/packages/neuralnet/index.html), [RSNNS](http://cran.r-project.org/web/packages/RSNNS/index.html), and [caret](http://cran.r-project.org/web/packages/caret/index.html).
 Numeric inputs that describe model weights are also acceptable for most of the functions.
 A full package descriptions is available in the online [manual](http://cran.r-project.org/web/packages/NeuralNetTools/NeuralNetTools.pdf).

 Start by loading the package and the sample dataset.